 While more refined research into the specific metabolic actions of CBD is still warranted, what is currently known is that CBD works well for such a wide variety of canine diseases and health challenges because it contributes both directly & indirectly to the functional activity of the canine Endocannabinoid System (ECS).

-Endocannabinoid System In Dogs
+Understanding the Endocannabinoid System in Dogs

 The key to understanding the benefits of cannabinoid therapy for dogs is to first review the components of the ECS in canines.